grzesiek999/grzesiek999/README.md

 ### 🌐 MyWebsite - 07.2023 - Completed
 I host my website on my vps, you can visit my website there <a href="http://grzegorzpasich.pl/">↗</a>

-My own website written by me when you can found information about me, my offert and contact with me.
+My own website when you can found information about me, my offert and contact with me.

 Used technology:
 <ul>